malisarsil/PyNanoSpacing/README.md

 - **Export Options:** Allows saving results in both image and Excel formats.

 ## Setup and Installation
+1. Ensure you have `conda` installed on your system.
-1. Create a Conda Environment
+2. Create a Conda Environment:

 ```bash
 conda create --name tem-strain python=3.11.5